logansaar/LEGOLAS-Files/README.md

 Please refer to Chapter 2 of this [thesis](https://github.com/logansaar/LEGOLAS-Files/blob/main/Saar%20Thesis%20Final%20Document.pdf) for a top-level overview of LEGOLAS construction, setup, and use:

-For inquiries regarding Python templates and educational worksheets that address additional active learning schemas, please contact:  takeuchi@umd.edu, agiladk@gmail.com
+For inquiries regarding Python templates and educational worksheets that address additional active learning schemas, please contact:  takeuchi@umd.edu, aaron.kusne@nist.gov